hermeznetwork/docs/docs/developers/dev-guide.md

 ## Accounts
 Hermez stores accounts as leaves in the Hermez state tree.
 Each account stores a single type of token.
 A user may own multiple rollup accounts.

-There are two types of accounts to operate in Hermez network:
+There are two types of accounts to operate in Hermez Network:
 1. **Regular**: Regular accounts can be used in both L1 and L2 transactions.
-Regular accounts include an ethereum and a [`babyjubjub`](../developers/glossary?id=BabyJubJub) public key.
-Ethereum key is used to authorize L1 transactions and the babyjubjub key is used to authorize L2 transactions.
-An ethereum address may authorize the creation of a Regular account containing that same ethereum address plus a babyjubjub public key.
+Regular accounts include an Ethereum and a [`babyjubjub`](../developers/glossary?id=BabyJubJub) public key.
+An Ethereum key is used to authorize L1 transactions and the Baby Jubjub key is used to authorize L2 transactions.
+An Ethereum address may authorize the creation of a Regular account containing that same Ethereum address plus a Baby Jubjub public key.
 Typically, this is done via a UI.

-2. **Internal**: Internal accounts only have a babyjubjub key, and thus may only be used in L2 transactions.
-Since there is no ethereum address, the account creation does not require an authorization and will only require a babyjubjub key.
+2. **Internal**: Internal accounts only have a Baby Jubjub key, and thus may only be used in L2 transactions.
+Since there is no Ethereum address, the account creation does not require an authorization and will only require a Baby Jubjub key.

 ## Transactions